-East Midlands show the biggest increase in the holidays they plan to take post-pandemic
+People in the East Midlands show the biggest increase in the holidays they plan to take post-pandemic

 If we dive into the data a little, we see there are sharp regional variations in the levels of appetite for luxury travel around the UK.
 The East Midlands is showing the biggest net increase in the number of holidays they plan to take ‘once travel is safe again’, with 82% saying they will take the same number of holidays, or even more.
 Considering the survey was conducted in January and early February, when demand for booking holidays was at rock bottom, this percentage is surprisingly high.

 Londoners will be first to get away on holiday

 Among those showing the most appetite for travelling soon (‘among the first’ or once ‘the time is right) London had the biggest share with 85%.
 Other English regions were quite consistent with 81% in East Midlands, the North West and East of England and 80% for West Midlands, Yorkshire and the Humber and the South West.

 By contrast, among Scottish people surveyed, only 11% put themselves amongst the ‘first to travel again’ group, compared to 17% of people in the East Midlands or 15% of people in London.
 That said, Scottish people were equally as keen to travel once ‘I know it’s safe’ so perhaps this simply reflects the more cautious messaging from Holyrood compared to Westminster.